rl-zhou/rl-zhou.github.io/_posts/2023-12-16-new-validation-proj.md

 {% endhighlight %}

-- Ruilin's contribution begins from here(except for the first chunk under model fitting section)
+- Ruilin's contribution begins from here(except for the first chunk under model fitting section `Model Fitting in R`)
-## Model Fitting
+### Model Fitting

 Two models were fitted to both imputed datasets generated from multiple imputation and random forest imputation, respectively.
 Same as the paper, the first model we employed was a simple logistic regression model, which treated pCR as the response variable and TOP2A status as the only covariate.
 The other model was multiple logistic regression incorporating age (binary) and HER2 (human epidermal growth factor receptor 2) expression level (numeric) in addition to TOP2A.
 Age was the only available demographic variable, and we thought including age as a covariate could be more helpful compared to only including variables related to the tumor or gene/protein expression levels.
 HER2 was also included because of its association with breast cancer treatment [1].
 Given that TOP2A was coded as a three level factor, odds ratios (OR) for having pCR comparing either 1) TOP2A amplification and normal TOP2A, or 2) TOP2A deletion and normal TOP2A were estimated.
 Two imputation algorithms were compared through examining log OR estimates generated from these datasets and permutated null distributions.